Who is behind Rajinikanth’s political journey? Actor-politician denies BJP’s role

 When asked about his meeting with some BJP leaders during his spiritual tour and the view that he is backed by the party, Rajinikanth denied that the BJP was supporting him, saying "only God and people were behind him".

-While the main opposition party in Tamil Nadu, the Dravida Munnetra Kazhagam (DMK), has strongly opposed the Ram Rajya Rath Yatra that has entered the state on Tuesday, Rajinikanth said the state is secular and the government should provide security to it and prevent any communal flare up.
+While the main opposition party in Tamil Nadu, the Dravida Munnetra Kazhagam (DMK), has strongly opposed the Ram Rajya Rath Yatra that has entered the state on Tuesday, Rajinikanth said the state is secular and the government should provide security to it and prevent any communal flare-up.

 According to reports, Rajinikanth is likely to unveil the official flag of his yet to be named political party on April 14, the Tamil New Year's Day.
 His supporters are also working on to pick a name for the party too.
 Reports say a list of 10 possible names for the party has been drawn up.
 The actor-politician will soon pick one name that is "attractive to the masses and that can herald a change in politics", add reports.